rajiv-sit/MAD/README.md

 ```

 - `filter.params` controls the particle filters (resample policy, ESS threshold, mixture components, etc.).
-- `model.measurementScale` = 0 auto-scales from the very first truth sample (same logic the MATLAB bootstrap used).
+- `model.measurementScale` = 1.0 by default.
+Set to 0 to auto-scale from the first truth sample (same logic the MATLAB bootstrap used).
 - `viz.alert` governs the audible warning when the magnetic anomaly leaves the constant Earth field `truth` area.
 - `config/imgui.ini` stores ImGui window positions; it is now tracked so team members share the same layout.
 Remove it to reset.